arsepound/arsepound/INSTALL.md

-Building Buttcoin
+Building Arsepound
 ================

-See doc/build-*.md for instructions on building the various elements of the Buttcoin Core reference implementation of Buttcoin.
+See doc/build-*.md for instructions on building the various elements of the Arsepound Core reference implementation of Arsepound.